IQSS/IQSS-RCS-slurm-examples/README.md

 * SAS
 * Stata

-This repository is still a work in progress.
-Your mileage may vary.

 #### Scripts for submitting jobs to slurm can specify slurm settings starting at the beginning of the script.
 * They must come after the initial shebang (!#) line if there is one.
 * The lines should begin with #SBATCH.